Our aim is to provide the highest standards of client care at all times.

 - Letters and telephone calls will be acknowledged within five working days and a detailed response, including any suggestions for resolving the matter where appropriate, will be provided to you within twenty eight days if at all possible.

 - If more than twenty eight days are required, for example where complex issues are raised, then you will be informed of the reason for the delay and a timeframe agreed.

 - We will always try to resolve any issues with you and if it is thought appropriate we will suggest a meeting with the Complaint’s Handling Partner, Mr Perry or, if the complaint is about Mr Perry Mr Eccles.

 Should you remain unhappy with our response then you can refer your complaint to the Legal Ombudsman, an independent complaints body established under the Legal Services Act, who can investigate complaints about the legal service you have received from us.
 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.

-You can refer your complaint to the Legal Ombudsman within six months of receiving our final response to your complaint and up to six years from the date of act/omission; or within three years from when you should reasonably have known there was cause for complaint.
+You can refer your complaint to the Legal Ombudsman within six months of receiving our final response to your complaint and up to one year from the date of act/omission; or within one year from when you should reasonably have known there was cause for complaint.

 You can use the Legal Ombudsman if: